Cities & regions

 Laptops Use an RJ 45-type plug to connect your laptop to a computer socket and an adaptor with a flat 2- or 3-point plug to connect to the power supply.

 Māori Culture Go walking with a Māori guide, visit a marae or watch carving, weaving and traditional performance art.
 See Maori Culture for more.

 Maps You can pick up regional maps from any of the visitor centres around the country and get directions from www.wises.co.nz.

 Media New Zealand has AM and FM radio stations.
-Radio New Zealand National broadcasts news and weather on AM and FM (around 101 MHz FM).
+RNZ National broadcasts news and weather on AM and FM (around 101 MHz FM).
 There are four major nationwide free-to-air TV networks and regional stations.
 SKY TV is the main pay-television operator.
 There are several major daily newspapers and many towns also have their own local newspapers.

-Mobile Phones New Zealand has analogue and GSM digital networks.
+Mobile Phones New Zealand has GSM digital networks only, having phased out CDMA, or analogue, networks.
 International mobile roaming is available with some providers.